Question Time (TV programme): Famous editions

-An edition aired on 19 May 2011 was recorded at Wormwood Scrubs Prison in London.
-The episode was the first to feature prisoners as part of the audience, while panellists included Justice Secretary Ken Clarke who attempted to defend controversial remarks he had made earlier in the week about rape sentencing.
+An edition aired on 19 May 2011 was recorded at HM Prison Wormwood Scrubs in London.
+The episode was the first to feature prisoners as part of the audience, while panellists included Justice Secretary Kenneth Clarke who attempted to defend controversial remarks he had made earlier in the week about rape sentencing.

 A special edition of the programme was aired on 11 August 2011 following the outbreak of rioting which had occurred during the previous weekend and earlier that week.
 Question Time had been off air for its annual summer break at the time and the edition was scheduled at short notice due to the English riots.

 An appearance by George Galloway on the edition of 5 February 2015 recorded in Finchley gained much negative comment before the broadcast.
 Inviting Galloway, a politician who has been outspoken about Israel, onto the programme was thought to be provocative and insensitive because Finchley has a large Jewish minority.
 Galloway, who was heckled during a discussion about antisemitism, thought he had been defamed by a question posed to him, which insinuated that he should share some of the blame for a rise in antisemitic incidents during 2014.

 On 23 November 2017 the programme was shortened because an audience member became ill and could not be safely moved.

 On 19 March 2020 the programme broadcast from Weston-super-Mare was the first without an audience, due to the COVID-19 pandemic.
 On 26 March 2020 the programme moved to a semi-permanent home at the IMG Studios at Stockley Park in London as a measure to prevent unnecessary travel during the Coronavirus outbreak, the show followed a different format with no audience, the number of panellists reduced to four and the removal of the desk table, with the panellists and host now sitting on chairs in a semi-circle, 2m apart from one another in order to observe social distancing rules.
 At the same time, the programme moved to a new, temporary timeslot of 8pm, so that it could be broadcast live and allow viewers to submit their own questions to be answered on the programme.

 Four-time Formula One World Champion and Grand Prix Drivers' Association, the trade union for F1, director Sebastian Vettel appeared on the 12 May 2022 edition, which was broadcast from Hackney.